MeasureO/text_generator_with_markov_chaing/README.md

 # text_generator_with_markov_chains
-Generating sentences with markov chains of order one and order two
+Generating sentences with markov chains of order one and order two (based on input text)